 Season the ground beef with pepper and salt.
 Mix well.
 Divide the meat into four equal parts and roll them into balls.
 Then flatten them into hamburgers.

 Put a knob of butter in a pan and fry the strips of bacon in it.
-Make sure they are nicely crispy and then remove them from the pan.
-Cook the hamburgers on both sides in the pan.
+Make sure they are nice and crispy, then remove them from the pan.
+Fry the hamburgers on both sides in the pan.
 Meanwhile, let the second knob of butter melt in another pan and fry the eggs in it.

 Wash the lettuce thoroughly and slice the tomatoes.
 Cut the blue cheese into three slices and the pickles lengthwise into slices.